segmentio/segment-docs/src/engage/content/email/template.md

   - If `profile.traits.email` is being used in the **Reply to Email** field, it must be a valid email address.
 - In the **From sender** and **Reply to email** fields, the profile trait and default value must be one of the following:
   - A valid email address
-  - A valid username for the email address (the input field would have to end with a valid domain for the email address)
+  - A valid username for the email address (the input field needs to end with a valid domain for the email address)

+{% endraw %}

 ## Include unsubscribe links